realitygaps/bolt-extension-discourse/readme.md

 Discourse Embedded Comments for Bolt
 ====================================

-This is a bolt extension to use self hosted comments with your installation of disourse.
+This is a bolt extension to use self hosted comments with your installation of discourse.

 Still under heavy development!